-In 2003, a group of Blacksburg friends from local faith groups gathered to identify the most pressing social needs in the New River Valley.
-They wanted to see if there was a way to address one of these needs on an interfaith basis.
-The group quickly identified the plight of the low-income working parents with infant and toddler children, who had few or no choices of good, affordable places to leave their children while they worked.
-At the most critical time in the child’s development, many of the youngest and poorest in our Valley are missing out on the experiences that could make the difference in their ability to succeed in kindergarten and in life.
-And their parents were under great stress as they tried to juggle being both good parents and good employees.
+In 2003, a group of Blacksburg friends from local faith groups gathered to identify the most pressing social needs in the New River Valley and to see if there was a way to address one of these needs.
+The group quickly identified the plight of the low-income working parents with infant and toddler children, who had few or no choices for good, affordable places to leave their children while they worked.
+At the most critical time in the child’s development, many of the youngest in the New River Valley are missing out on the experiences that could make the difference in their ability to succeed in kindergarten and in life.

 The group began publicizing this issue, and found immediate and heartfelt responses for the vision of high-quality, affordable, fully-state-licensed care to the children of income eligible working families of the Valley.

 VICCC was formally organized early in 2004.
 A Board of Directors sought and obtained 501 (c)(3) status as a true not-for-profit organization.
 Financial support was strong.
 Contributions from a community that recognized the need began coming in.
 After operating in separate centers in Christiansburg and Blacksburg, VICCC is now located in the beautiful facility owned by Good Shepherd Church of the Brethren at the corner of Prices Fork and Heather Drive.

 |Orange Room||The babies in the infant room like to play, eat, and sleep.
 Ms. LaKara helps them to build with blocks and knock them down.
 They are learning to crawl and hold their own bottles.
 They are becoming their own little people and begin to show their individuality.
 The babies squeal in delight when they are read to or helped to play with a toy.
 They are little people learning to grow, walk, bang into things, and throw!
 We are so glad they are here.|